 Cap3(Huang & Madan, 1999) is a sequence assembly program which assembles DNA sequences by aligning and merging sequence fragments.
-The Cap3 algorithm works in several steps after reading a collection of gene sequences from an input file in the FASTA format.
-In the first two steps the poor regions of the fragments are removed, and the overlaps between the fragments are calculated.
-The third step takes care of identifying and removing the false overlaps.
-In the next step, the fragments are joined to form what are called contigs or one or more overlapping DNA segments derived from a single genetic source, while the last step constructs multiple sequence alignments and generates consensus sequences.
+Cap3 algorithm works in several steps after reading a collection of gene sequences from an input file in the FASTA format.
+In the first two steps the poor regions of the fragments are removed and the overlaps between the fragments are calculated.
+Third step takes care of identifying and removing the false overlaps.
+In the next step, the fragments are joined to form contigs, while the last step constructs multiple sequence alignments and generates consensus sequences.
 This program outputs several files as well as standard output.